zen-js-code/css-in-js/README.md

 2. Redefine visual implementation of an element within a page
 3. ...

+Within these scenarios the "usual suspects" are evaluated as well:

+1. code minification (JS and CSS)
+2. code extraction (where possible/relevant)
+3. source maps and debugging
+4. chunking and hashing of artifacts
+4. WDS + HMR
+5. ...

 ## Setup

 `master` branch contains the sample application, fully functional but __un-styled__.